Battle of Kharkiv (2022): Ukrainian counteroffensive (1–13 May)

 In May 2022, Ukrainian forces began a counter-offensive to drive Russian forces out of the city and towards the international border.
 By 12 May, the United Kingdom Ministry of Defense reported that Russia had withdrawn units from the Kharkiv area.

 On 2 May, the Institute for the Study of War (ISW) reported that Ukraine retook the village of Staryi Saltiv, 40 km east of the city.
+Shestakove was recaptured by the Ukrainian military on 5 May.

+On 4 May 2022 in Kharkiv Oblast, Ukraine, a T-90M Proryv-3 was destroyed in action, the first confirmed destroyed in the war.
+The tank, which appeared near Kharkiv on 25 April, was destroyed by soldiers of the 127th Territorial Defence Brigade.

 On 6 May, the ISW described a Ukrainian counteroffensive "along a broad arc" north and east of Kharkiv, reporting that Ukraine had recaptured "several villages," including Tsyrkuny, Peremoha and part of Cherkaski Tyshky.
 The ISW speculated that Ukraine "may successfully push Russian forces out of artillery range of Kharkiv in the coming days."
 On 7 May, Ukrainian forces reported that five villages northeast of Kharkiv had been retaken.
 Quoting a Ukrainian official, The New York Times said that the battle for Kharkiv was not over, but that at the moment, Ukraine was dominating.
 The advance north and east, made mainly by the 92nd Mechanized Brigade and the 93rd Mechanized Brigade, forced the Russian forces to retreat across the Donets river while blowing the bridges behind them.

 On 10 May, Ukrainian forces claimed to have recaptured four settlements.
 This counteroffensive, if successful, could bring Ukrainian forces within several kilometres of the Russian border.

 By 13 May, the ISW opined that Ukraine had "likely won the battle of Kharkiv".
 The Mayor of Kharkiv said to the BBC: "There was no shelling in the city for the last five days.
 There was only one attempt from Russians to hit the city with a missile rocket near Kharkiv airport, but the missile was eliminated by Ukrainian Air Defence."